ismaiill/BPE_tokenizer/README.md

 As you can see, since `"the"`, `"wo"` and ` "d_"` appear quite frequently in our corpus, the BPE algorithm included those in the vocabulary as tokens, which is more efficient than trying to assign a code to each character.

-You can download a full implementation of the BPE algorithm in [this repository.](https://github.com/ismaiill/BPE_tokenizer)